roeegro/SwimFix/MaintenanceGuide_new.md

     {{parameter name}}

 > **Note**: Url address definition, function name and html page redirection returned in the end of the function name must be consistent, correlative and named by html and python conventions respectively.
+### Gui Utils
+A small module with some functions d
  ### Directory Management

  **temp -** Contains zip files with information hold in the server, and some temporal folder which holds files to be shown in the browser.